Albrecht-S/fltk/README.CMake.txt

       Use this only if you know what you do and if you have installed X11.
     - Windows/Cygwin: enable X11 backend for Cygwin platforms.
 This option is currently (as of FLTK 1.4.0) not supported on Windows.

+Note: On platforms that support Wayland you may set FLTK_BACKEND_WAYLAND=ON
+    (this is the default) and FLTK_BACKEND_X11=OFF to build a Wayland-only library or vice versa for an X11-only library.

 FLTK_BUILD_EXAMPLES - default OFF
     Build the example programs in the 'examples' directory.